List of cults of personality: Iraq

 As a sign of his consolidation of power as Iraq's dictator, Saddam Hussein's personality cult pervaded Iraqi society.
 He had thousands of portraits, posters, statues and murals erected in his honor all over Iraq.
 His face could be seen on the sides of office buildings, schools and classrooms, airports, and shops, as well as on all denominations of Iraqi currency (the dinar).
 Saddam's personality cult reflected his efforts to appeal to the various elements in Iraqi society.
 This was seen in his variety of apparel: he appeared in the costumes of the Bedouin, the traditional clothes of the Iraqi peasant (which he essentially wore during his childhood), and even appeared in Kurdish clothing, but he also appeared in Western suits fitted by his favorite tailor, projecting the image of an urbane and modern leader.
 Sometimes he would also be portrayed as a devout Muslim, wearing a full headdress and robe, praying towards Mecca, but most often he was depicted wearing a military uniform.

 An international airport, a university, a bridge, a dam, a stadium, an art centre, a street, an urban district (Saddam-city), a rocket and other objects were named after him.
 Saddam even had many well-decorated (by golden flush toilets) palaces for his own private use.
 People brought many gifts to Saddam that were collected in a special palace.
 According to his order, every tenth brick of reconstructed ancient buildings (including Nebuchadnezzar's palace) was marked with his name or signature.
 His biography and his literary works were required reading in schools and Ba'ath Party functioneers examined students' knowledge of them.
 Many written songs, novels, scientific and propaganda articles were devoted to him.
 State television was broadcast with his image in the background and a mosque at the corner of the screen and it very often showed him, or his hands being kissed by children and other people.

 After the fall of his regime, made visible by the toppling of his statue on Firdous Square in Baghdad on April 9, 2003, all statues of Saddam were destroyed.
-All other aspects of his cult were dismantled as well.
+All other aspects of his cult were dismantled, following the US invasion of Iraq.
+After the fall of Saddam in 2003, personality cults of Moqtada Al-Sadr and Abu Mahdi al-Muhandis can be seen throughout Iraq, through posters and banners.
+Some of the posters also carry insignia of the Popular Mobilization Forces.